Hydrogel encapsulation of quantum dots: Importance of polymer length

 Increasing the PEG length increases the solubility of the polymer.
 However, if the PEG chain is too long the micelle will become unstable.
-It has been observed that a stable hydrogel can only be formed with PEG backbones weighing between six and ten thousand Daltons.
+It has been observed that a stable hydrogel can only be formed with PEG backbones weighing between six and ten kilodaltons.

 On the other hand, increasing the length of the hydrophobic terminal groups decreases aqueous solubility.
 For a given PEG weight, if the hydrophobe is too short the polymer will just dissolve into the solution, and if it is too long the polymer won't dissolve at all.
 Generally, two end groups result in the highest conversion into micelles (91%):

 Maxwell fluid

-At molecular weights between 6 thousand and 10 thousand Daltons the Rf-PEG hydrogel acts as a Maxwell material, which means the fluid has both viscosity and elasticity.
+At molecular weights between 6 and 10 kilodaltons the Rf-PEG hydrogel acts as a Maxwell material, which means the fluid has both viscosity and elasticity.
 This is determined by measuring the plateau modulus, the elastic modulus for a viscoelastic polymer is constant or "relaxed" when deformed, at a range of frequencies via oscillatory rheology.
 Plotting the first- vs second-order integrals of the modulus values, a Cole-Cole plot is obtained, which, when fitted to a Maxwell model, provides the following relationship: